 The urge to memorialize our dead is getting more non-traditional, and more diverse.
 As the Millennial generation grows up—many of us raised to sit through boring, tedious funeral services in red velveteen parlors or chapels—we’re reckoning with how we’ll handle the responsibility of burying our family, friends, partners.

 After decades of the church telling families how to appropriately, respectfully grieve, alternative, eco-friendly and more expressive memorials are having a resurgence.
 Services that turn ashes into diamonds, lockets, fireworks or plant food are more common now than ever.

 Some of this is out of necessity, whether financial or environmental.
 A traditional funeral with a casket, embalming, viewing and burial services can cost upwards of $10,000—and it’s only getting more expensive, as grave plots come at more of a premium, currently around $1,500 a plot.
 More than 6,000 people die every hour, and we only have so much earth.

 At the same time, cremation rates are going up, raising the question: What to do with the deceased’s ashes once you have them?
 Why not blast or float them into space?

 It’s a question some traditional funeral directors are asking.
-Nick Grassby, who helps run his family’s funeral home in southwest England, read about Ascension in an issue of Funeral Director Monthly magazine, and got in touch to see what they could offer his clients.
+Nick Grassby, who helps run his family’s funeral home in southwest England, read about Aura Flights in an issue of Funeral Director Monthly magazine, and got in touch to see what they could offer his clients.

 Jeff Jorgenson, who founded Elemental Cremation & Burial in Seattle, told me that because the relative percentage of families that chose space memorials is so small, it doesn’t affect the industry at all.
 “As far as the logistics are concerned, it's of zero consequence to us as funeral directors what happens with an apportionment of cremated remains—scatter it in the river or shoot it into deep space—doesn't impact our lives at all,” he said.